yewstack/yew/website/docs/advanced-topics/server-side-rendering.md

 make sure no messages possibly passed to components would link to logic that makes use of Web APIs.

+When designing an application with server-side rendering support, prefer function components unless you have a good reason not to.

 :::

 ## Data Fetching during Server-side Rendering